128technology/docs/docs/sec_firewall_filtering.md

 *admin@conductor.conductor# configure authority icmp-control icmp-session-match identifier-and-type
 ```

+#### Discard ICMP Echo Replies With No Request

+ICMP Echo Replies that arrive at the SSR are dropped if no corresponding request has been seen and the ICMP Aysnc Reply is set to drop, as configured above.

 ## IPv4 Option Filtering

-The SSR now has the ability to go deeper than the basic IPv4 header options check and inspect the options to make necessary decisions whether the packets are allowed or dropped and logged.
+The SSR has the ability to go deeper than the basic IPv4 header options check and inspect the options to make necessary decisions whether the packets are allowed or dropped and logged.

-By default, all IPv4 options are allowed traffic.
+By default, all IPv4 packets with options are allowed.
 To configure the dropping of specific IPv4 options, you must first enable `drop-all`.
 This reveals the Drop Exclusions list, where you can define IPv4 options to exclude from the drop action.

 1. At the Authority level, select the Authority Settings button.